rcarrata/rcarrata.github.io/_posts/2022-03-29-ocp4-azure-ipi-private.md

 By deploying OpenShift into an existing Azure VNet, we might be able to avoid service limit constraints in new accounts or more easily abide by the operational constraints.

-All of the architecture diagrams, schemas, automation code and much more is in my personal repo for [OCP4 azure IPI](https://github.com/rcarrata/ocp4-azure-ipi/).
-Check this out and if it's useful, give them a star!
+All of the architecture diagrams, schemas, automation code and much more are in my personal repo for [OCP4 azure IPI](https://github.com/rcarrata/ocp4-azure-ipi/).
+Check it out and if it's useful, give it a star!

 ## 2.1 Configure Azure Account and increase limits